RosettaHS/OrionAPI/docs/API Configuration.md

-# Generic Information: API Options
+# Generic Information: API Configuration
 ## Configurable properties for OrionAPI

 OrionAPI is a very large, general-purpose API for making Applications for the Orion Operating System.